 Make an Impression when Talking to Faculty or Staff

-- If you are collaborating with a faculty member, they are investing in you– it takes time to mentor and bring a new student up-to-speed.
+- If you collaborate with a faculty member, they are investing in you– it takes time to mentor and bring a new student up-to-speed.
 Therefore, you will need to sell yourself to them.
 Faculty members are looking for someone who is smart, interested, committed, and professional, but not necessarily the top GPA.